incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

  it { should validate_length_of(:title).is_at_least(3)}
 ```

-I started writing unit-tests for the Active record model followed by tests for the controller.
+I wrote unit-tests for the Active record model followed with tests for the controller.
-Very soon into creating the safety-net, towards the end of that day, I have realized that I am actually writing specs that affirm, the code that has been written is correct.
+Very soon into creating the safety-net, towards the end of that day, I have realized that I actually wrote specs that affirm, the code that has been written is correct.

 Just like picking up a thing from the backpack and writing its name in the checklist and placing it back in the backpack and marking the checklist.
 Too late to write unit tests.

 {{< figure src="/images/2022/07/right-time.jpg" >}}

-### Few minutes of planning goes a long way
+### A minute spent on planning saves an hours of work

 I took a long walk pondering about the reputation this quality-less and ill-confident code that I have written would bring to me and my company.
 Never have I thought a work that I considered to be menial would pose such a challenge.